DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   Python 2 support will be completely removed in 20.11.
   In 20.08, explicit deprecation warnings will be displayed when running scripts with Python 2.

+* dpdk-setup.sh: This old script relies on deprecated stuff, and especially ``make``.
+Given environments are too much variables for such a simple script, it will be removed in DPDK 20.11.
+  Some useful parts may be converted into specific scripts.